Trail Sense

 In hot weather, stay hydrated and take breaks in the shade.
 Wear sunscreen and sun-protective clothing to protect yourself from sun exposure.
 High humidity can make it feel hotter and make cooling off more difficult.

-Temperature changes as you change elevation, decreasing by about 3.5°F (2°C) for every 1,000 feet (305 meters) of elevation gain.
+Temperature decreases by about 3.5°F (2°C) for every 1,000 feet (305 meters) of elevation gain.
 If you are hiking in a mountainous region, it may be warm at the bottom, but be prepared for cold, windy temperatures at the top.

 Prevailing winds are winds that blow consistently in one direction over time.
-While local geography and bodies of water can affect wind patterns, general patterns are as follows:
+While local geography and bodies of water can affect wind patterns, general patterns for the following latitudes are as follows:

 These directions also indicate where the weather will most likely come from.
-For example, if you are at 40° N and see a thunderstorm to the west, it will likely arrive at your location soon.
+For example, if you are at a latitude of 40° N and see a thunderstorm to the west, it will likely arrive at your location soon.

 Fog reduces visibility, making navigation difficult.
 If hiking in fog, stay on marked trails and use a map, compass, or GPS to navigate.
-Watch your footing carefully.
+Watch your footing carefully, as the fog can lead to slippery conditions.

 You can estimate how far away a thunderstorm is by counting the seconds between a flash of lightning and the sound of thunder.
 Divide the number of seconds by 5 to get the distance in miles.
 One mile is about 1.6 kilometers.
 Any storm within 6 miles (10 kilometers) is a threat.

-Wear sunscreen and sun-protective clothing on days with a high UV index.
+Wear sunscreen, sun-protective clothing, and sunglasses on days with a high UV index.
 In hot climates, stay hydrated and take breaks in the shade.
+If there is snow on the ground or you are on the water, wear sunglasses to prevent snow blindness.

-Wildfires can cause smoke to travel long distances.
+Wildfires can cause smoke to travel long distances, appearing as a haze.
 If possible, avoid outdoor activities on days with poor air quality.

 The climate of a region refers to its average weather conditions over time.
 You should look up the average daily high and low temperatures, how often it rains or snows, what the humidity normally is, and where the prevailing wind blows from.
-You should prepare for conditions to return to the climate normals in a longer-term scenario, so if it is unusually warm during your hike but the average low is below freezing, bring cold weather gear with you.
+You should prepare for conditions to return to the climate normals in a longer-term scenario, so if it is unusually warm during your hike but the average low is below freezing, bring cold-weather gear with you.
+During a dry season, you should be extra cautious about starting a fire and plan for scarce natural water sources.

 You can learn to forecast weather by observing the signs around you.
 The more signs you notice, the more accurate your forecast will be.